Home Compare APH vs CVNA

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

 The result is anchored in profitability, but stability also reinforces the same direction.
-Amphenol Corporation leads by 21 points on the overall comparison score.
+The overall score gap is 20 points in favour of Amphenol Corporation.

 Trajectory Similarity